PeterM45/SysInput/README.md

         └── text_inject.zig - Text injection utilities
 ```

-## Text Insertion Methods

-SysInput uses multiple strategies to insert text reliably across different applications:

-1. **Clipboard Insertion:** Uses clipboard operations to replace text
-2. **Key Simulation:** Simulates keyboard input character by character
-3. **Direct Message Posting:** Sends Windows messages directly to applications
-4. **Application-Specific Methods:** Specialized approaches for specific applications

-The system automatically learns which method works best with each application class for optimal reliability.

 ## Contributing

 Contributions are welcome!
-Here's how you can help:

-### Getting Started
+To get started:

-1. Fork the repository
+1. Fork the repository.
-2. Clone your fork
+2. Clone your fork.
-3. Create a branch for your changes
+3. Create a branch for your changes.
-4. Make your changes
-5. Submit a pull request
+4. Submit a pull request.

-### Coding Style

-- Use Zig's native style with 4 spaces for indentation
-- Follow Zig's naming conventions
-- Add meaningful comments, especially for complex algorithms
-- Include error handling for all operations that may fail

-### Areas That Need Help

-- Expanded application compatibility
-- Performance optimizations
-- Suggestion popup location improvements
-- Multi-monitor support
-- Customization options
-- Internationalization/multi-language support
+Check out our contribution guidelines for more details.

 ## Troubleshooting

-### Suggestions Not Appearing
+**No suggestions?**

-- Ensure SysInput is running
+- Ensure SysInput is running.
-- Try typing in a different application
+- Type in a standard text field (minimum 2 characters).
-- Make sure you've typed at least 2 characters
-- Check if the text field is a standard Windows control

-### Text Insertion Issues
+**Text insertion issues?**

-- Try a different insertion method
+- Try a different insertion method; some applications may have restrictions.
-- Some applications with security restrictions may limit text automation
-- Custom controls in specialized applications may not be fully compatible

-## Acknowledgments

-- Thanks to the Zig community for their excellent language and tools
-- Inspired by autocomplete features from various text editors and IDEs

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+Feel free to tweak as needed.
+Happy coding! 👍